Korean Bbq Sauce

 A sweet, sticky, jammed-packed with flavor Korean BBQ sauce.
 This sauce takes just a few minutes to make and requires barely any prep work.
 It can be made ahead of time.
 Keeps in the fridge for weeks!
 Top your grilled chicken, shrimp skewers, chicken wings, or even pizza with this Korean bbq sauce!

 You guys, help!
 I’m addicted to this Korean BBQ sauce.
 I can’t stop thinking of ways to devour it.
 I’m in this one deep.
 This sauce is sticky, sweet, savory and it’s basically a party in your mouth that even your head can’t help but nod along to!
 Korean bbq sauce has me enjoying all sorts of goodies.
 It’s even got me posting on a Thursday, which like, never happens.
-I couldn’t keep this one form you guys!
+I couldn’t keep this one from you guys!

 I love this sauce because it’s easy t0 cook up a batch and it keeps well in the fridge for up to 2 weeks.
-Which is absolutely perfect for those nights when I can’t think of what to season my salmon with and i’m already a half hour late to get dinner out.
+Which is absolutely perfect for those nights when I can’t think of what to season my salmon with and I’m already a half hour late to get dinner out.
 This Korean bbq sauce is also perfect for tossing in a quick stir fry with some chicken and veggies.

 - brush onto salmon filets a few minutes before they’re done baking